Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning: Our Approach

-Any state abstraction under a given CAT $\zeta$ induces an abstraction representation of the underlying ground MDP $M$.
-Since we are concerned with the relation between MDPs $\bar{M}_a$ and $\bar{M}_b$ abstracted through $\zeta_a$ and $\zeta_b$, respectively, we need the following definition.
+Any state abstraction under a given CAT $\xi$ induces an abstract representation of the underlying concrete MDP $M$.
+Thus, an MDP $M$ can have two abstract representations $\bar{M}_a$ and $\bar{M}_b$ under two CATs $\xi_a$ and $\xi_b$ respectively.
+We define a relational operation to decide which abstract MDP is finer.

-\begin{definition} Given MDPs $\bar{M}_a$ and $\bar{M}_b$ abstracted under $\zeta_a$ and $\zeta_b$, we say $\bar{M}_a$ is strictly finer than $\bar{M}_b$, denoted as $\bar{m}_a \succ \bar{m}_a$, iff $\forall \Theta^a \in \l_a \; \exists \Theta^b \in \l_b \; (\Theta^a \trianglerighteq \Theta^b)$.
-We also say $\bar{M}_a$ is finer than $\bar{M}_b$, denoted as $\bar{M}_a \succeq \bar{M}_a$, iff $\forall \Theta^a \in \l_a \; \exists \Theta^b \in \l_b \; (\Theta^a \trianglerighteq \Theta^b \vee \Theta^a = \Theta^b)$. \end{definition}
+\begin{definition} Given MDPs $\bar{M}_a$ and $\bar{M}_b$ abstracted under $\xi_a$ and $\xi_b$, we say $\bar{M}_a$ is strictly finer than $\bar{M}_b$, denoted as $\bar{m}_a \succ \bar{m}_b$, iff $\forall \Theta^a \in L_{\xi_a} \; \exists \Theta^b \in L_{\xi_b} \; (\Theta^a \trianglerighteq \Theta^b)$.
+We also say $\bar{M}_a$ is finer than $\bar{M}_b$, denoted as $\bar{M}_a \succeq \bar{M}_a$, iff $\forall \Theta^a \in L_{\xi_a} \; \exists \Theta^b \in L_{\xi_b} \; (\Theta^a \trianglerighteq \Theta^b \vee \Theta^a = \Theta^b)$. \end{definition}

-Fig. \ref{fig:hat} exemplifies a partially expanded CAT for the problem in Example \ref{exmp:grid}.
-This problem can be represented by two state variables, i.e. agent's vertical and horizontal location. $\Theta_{init}$ contains the global ranges for both of these state variables.
-The annotations visualize how applying the refinement function $\phi(\Theta,i,f=2)$ results in new nodes (symmetric annotations are not shown for the sake of readability).
-The colorful nods represent the leaf nodes of this CAT implying that there are six abstract states.
-The refinement procedure of the grid world associated to each level of the tree is displayed in Fig. \ref{fig:hat} (left).
-This visualization explains that there is only one coarse abstract state (in grey) when the tree only contains $\Theta_{init}$.